 It’s holiday time again!
 Then again, when is it NOT holiday time?

 Imagine this – you’ve booked your flights to your ideal island where the sun is abundant.
-Somewhere in the islands in Southeast Asia, Fiji, the Carribean islands or Maldives.
-You’ve booked all your accommodations.
+Somewhere in the islands in Europe, Southeast Asia, Fiji, the Carribean islands or Maldives.
+You’ve booked all your accommodation.
 You’ve even planned where to eat at!

 But, as you look at your luggage and wardrobe, you find yourself lost.

-“What should I pack?” you mumbled to yourself as you wonder…
+“What should I pack?” you mumble to yourself as you wonder…

-I’m sharing this list with you today along with some recommendations I found online, so it can help you pack more easily for your summer break!
+I’m sharing this list with you today along with some recommendations I found online, so it can help you pack more easily when you next pack for Europe in summer!

 THE BEACH ESSENTIALS: